analogjs/analog/apps/docs-app/docs/integrations/nx/index.md

   </TabItem>
 </Tabs>

-Next, use the application generator to scaffold a new application:
+Nx, use the application generator to scaffold a new application:

 ```shell
 npx nx g @analogjs/platform:app analog-app